Evloni/PongOS/README.md

 ## Important Note ⚠️
 This is not a perfect pong game because it is my first time writing in assembly, just be aware of bugs.
+If you want a better experience i would recomend trying the C-version😁

 ---